JCSDA-internal/.github/.github/ISSUE_TEMPLATE/data-ingest.md

 ## Data quality certification

+Data ingest requests will not be processed until the following statement is checked.

 - [ ] I certify that this data set has been checked for errors (including malformed or missing data) and tested using Skylab across the entire ingest data range.

 ## Date range